 Check out our Regular Decision Notification Date Organizer!

-First of all, congratulations to all those who got accepted to their dreams schools in the past few days — go you!!
+First of all, congratulations to all those who got accepted to the school of their dreams in the past few days — go you!!

 If you received bad news recently, know that you’re not the only one.
-Ivy leagues and top-tier schools have been getting more competitive in recent years and this year was no different.
+Ivy leagues and top-tier schools have been getting more competitive in recent years and this year was no different for many institutions.
 Trust us, if you were waitlisted or rejected from a school, you are in the majority.
-Many schools hit record low acceptance rates for the 2018-19 application season.
+Many schools hit record low acceptance rates for the 2019-20 application season.

 If you have found yourself on the waitlist, don’t worry, you can write a letter to admissions reiterating your interest and informing them of any new achievements.
 And, as always, we can help you iron out the kinks in your letter.